 I don't want to use the main character picture for this, he's not the character I know anymore.
 Marvel/Disney just keeps letting hacks fuck up their characters in both the comics and live action.
-For awhile the real Punisher hasn't been seen since October 2008 (Punisher Vol 6 60) or March 2009 (Punisher: War Zone Vol 2 6).
-His last appearance was in 2017 and 2018 with the storyline The Platoon.
+For awhile the real Punisher hadn't been seen since October 2008 (Punisher Vol.6 #60), but appeared in March 2009 (Punisher: War Zone Vol.2 #6), in 2017 (The Platoon) and in 2019 (Punisher: Soviet).

 I've been collecting Punisher comics since the late 80s, so when it comes to my favorite storylines, it's mainly the Garth Ennis run from 2000-08.
 But there are a few other storylines and issues from the 70s, 80s and 90s.